christianbraghette/OpenDoubleRatchet/README.md

 # 🔐 Open Double Ratchet (TypeScript)

-A simple TypeScript implementation of the **Double Ratchet** protocol, commonly used in secure messaging systems (such as Signal) to provide forward secrecy and asynchronous secure communication.
+A simple TypeScript implementation of the **Double Ratchet** algorithm, commonly used in secure messaging systems (such as Signal) to provide forward secrecy and asynchronous secure communication.

 ## ✨ Features